LibraryCarpentry/lc-shell/_episodes/01-intro-shell.md

 wanted to make the same crop on hundreds of images, say, the pages of a scanned book, then we could automate the cropping using shell commands.

-Here are a few basic ways to interact with files.
+We will try a few basic ways to interact with files.
+Let's first move into the `shell-lesson` directory on your desktop (if you don't have this directory, please use a red sticky note to attract help).

-First, we can create a new directory.
-For convenience's sake, we will create it in the directory where we extracted the data provided in advance.
-Let's confirm that.

 ~~~
+$ cd
+$ cd Desktop/shell-lesson
 $ pwd
 ~~~
 {: .bash}
 ~~~
-/Users/riley
+/Users/riley/Desktop/shell-lesson
 ~~~
 {: .output}